Hamish MacInnes: Mountaineering and mountain rescue

 MacInnes was exposed to mountaineering at a very early age and by the age of 16, he had already climbed the Matterhorn.
 He had also built a motor car from scratch at the age of 17.
-In 1953, when he was 23, he made an attempt to scale Mount Everest, with his friend John Crabbe Cunningham and had almost made it before Edmund Hillary and Tenzing Norgay scaled the mountain.
+He first climbed in the Himalaya in 1953, when he was 23: he planned an attempt to scale Mount Everest with his friend John Crabbe Cunningham, but before they left New Zealand they learnt Edmund Hillary and Tenzing Norgay had scaled the mountain.
 He went on to complete the first winter ascent of Crowberry Ridge Direct and of Raven's Gully on Buachaille Etive Mòr in the Scottish Highlands, with Chris Bonington in 1953.
 He was also a part of the group that scaled the Bonatti Pillar on the Aiguille du Dru, a mountain on the Mont Blanc massif of the French Alps.
 He performed this feat with a fractured skull, which he suffered after being hit by a rockfall.

 He is noted for bringing many innovations to mountaineering equipment, including designing the first all-metal ice axe.
 He is credited with introducing the short ice axe and hammer with inclined picks for Scottish winter work in the early 1960s.
 He also pioneered the exploration of the Glencoe cliffs for winter work with the Glencoe School of Winter Climbing and led the area's mountain rescue team from 1961.
 In the 1960s he was secretary of the Mountain Rescue Committee of Scotland.
-He is recognised as having developed modern mountain rescue in Scotland, setting up the Search and Rescue Dog Association with his wife in 1965 and the Scottish Avalanche Information Service in 1988.
+He is recognised as having developed modern mountain rescue in Scotland.
+In 1962, in Switzerland, he attended an avalanche dog training course, then set up the Search and Rescue Dog Association in Scotland with his wife in 1965.
+He was one of the co-founders the Scottish Avalanche Information Service in 1988.
 He invented the eponymous MacInnes stretcher, a lightweight and specialised folding alloy stretcher, which is used for rescues worldwide.